jake31may/intro-to-matlab/_episodes/02_motivation.md

 ## Why MATLAB?
 - MATLAB is commonly used in engineering and academic settings.
-- Matrix maniupulation in MATLAB is well considered, so if using matrices is significant part of your research, MATLAB is an obvious choice.
+- Matrix manipulation in MATLAB is well considered, so if using matrices is a significant part of your research, MATLAB is an obvious choice.
 - Present data and plots professionally for publications, presentations and thesis.
 - The learning curve to code and understanding syntax is less steep than other popular languages (perfect for beginners and dabbling)
 - Graphical user interface (GUI) is attractive and easy to use.